tarunajjarapu/tarunajjarapu/README.md

 - 👋 Hi, I’m Tarun Ajjarapu
-- 👀 I’m interested in Backend Development, Artificial Intelligence, Augmented Reality (AR, VR), and Computer Systems.
+- 👀 I’m interested in Backend (API) Development, Artificial Intelligence, Cloud, and Computer Systems.
 - 🌱 I’m currently studying at the University of Texas at Austin, and will graduate with a BS in Computer Science by May 2026.
 - 📫 Feel free to contact me through my email at: tarun.ajjarapu@utexas.edu